eddycolloton/Documentation_INPT/index.md

 	done
 }
 ```
-The `ConfirmInput` function above is used several times in the finddis.sh script to confirm manually input variables and assign them accordingly:
+The `ConfirmInput` function above is used several times in the finddirs.sh script to confirm manually input variables and assign them accordingly:
 ```shell
 while [[ -z "$accession" ]] ; do
 		ConfirmInput accession "artwork's accession number" "For new acquisitions, enter accession number in '####.###' format"